lvanmoorsel/evaluation-guide/content/evaluation-guide/02 Why-mendix (why-mendix).md

 ### This is who we are
 And thus Mendix came into creation.
 A company full of people committed to help companies win in a software driven world, by successfully bridging a fundamental gap:

-The name "Mendix" is derived from the verb *to mend*, which means to repair anything that is broken, torn, defaced, or the like.
+The name Mendix is derived from the verb *to mend*, which means to repair anything that is broken, torn, defaced, or the like.
 Mendix is here to mend the relationship between business and IT.